skyizwhite/ningle-fbr/README.md

 ## Warning

-This software is still in ALPHA quality.
-The APIs are likely to change.
+This software is currently in ALPHA stage.
+Its APIs are subject to change.

-Please check the [release notes](https://github.com/skyizwhite/ningle-fbr/releases) for updates.
+Check the [release notes](https://github.com/skyizwhite/ningle-fbr/releases) for the latest updates.

 ## What is File-Based Routing?

-File-based routing automatically generates URL routes based on a project’s file and directory structure.
+File-based routing automatically creates URL routes based on a project’s file and directory structure.
 Instead of manually configuring routes in a separate routing file, each file in a designated directory (e.g., `pages` or `routes`) becomes a route.
 This simplifies development and maintenance since adding, removing, or renaming a route is often just a matter of modifying a file’s name or location.

 ## Usage

-To use ningle-fbr, set up your project in accordance with the [package-inferred-system](https://asdf.common-lisp.dev/asdf/The-package_002dinferred_002dsystem-extension.html) conventions.
+To use ningle-fbr, set up your project using the [package-inferred-system](https://asdf.common-lisp.dev/asdf/The-package_002dinferred_002dsystem-extension.html) style.

 **Example directory structure**:
 ```
 example.asd
 src/